nteract/vdom/docs/design-patterns.md

 # Design Patterns

-The main operating principle for `vdom` is:
+The main operating principle for `vdom` (virtual DOM) is:

 > Write functions that return `vdom` elements

 In matching with `React` parlance, we'll call these functions components.
 This allows you to share, remix, and use components amongst everyone.
-You'll be able to compose together components to create greater layouts than you have before.
+You'll be able to compose together components to create greater components than you have before.

 ## Introductory component

-We'll start with a component that takes a level of happiness that produces a light visualization:
+We'll start with a component that takes a level of happiness and produces a light visualization:

 ```python
 from vdom.helpers import div, span, p, meter